Space-Gamer/bites-hackathon/README.md

  ## __Algorithm development__:

-Teams must come up with a way to achive the following in well-defined steps:
+We came up with a way to achive the following in well-defined steps:

 Step1:
 - Each location must have different azimuth and elevation angle and initially all locations must be at origin.